Carrying Your Love with Me (song): Significance

-Reviews
+Critical reception

 The overall views for the track are positive.
 Many reviewers approve of the traditional country sound of the track.
 George Strait makes it very clear that he is not a songwriter, and many critics praise his ability to choose hit songs such as "Carrying Your Love with Me".
-Music critic Tony Brown stated that it is "unlikely that anyone in country music has a better ear for songs.".
+Music critic Tony Brown stated that it is "unlikely that anyone in country music has a better ear for songs."
 Miriam Longino, writing for the Atlantic Constitution, gave the track and the album as a whole an A minus.
 Another notable review came from music critic Alexander Wiley.
 He stated that "Carrying Your Love with Me" was another "crown jewel from the king of country music".
 Critic Chet Flippo, writing for Billboard, gave a positive review stating that the track and tone of Strait's voice is reminiscent of traditional country music.
+Kevin John Coyne of Country Universe praised the catchiness of the song's hook and Strait's vocal interpretation of the song's lyrics.